bakery/blog/_posts/2015-03-06-tinder-swipe-it-like-you-mean-it.markdown

 First, I would change the swipe directions.
 So many times have I swiped left wanting to jump to the next profile picture while foolishly thinking I was looking at the details screen.
 And just like that, forever changing the course of my life and the universe as we know it.
 Although they recently implemented “undo” feature for paid users, I still think it is a problem of bad design and now you have to pay to overcome it... brilliant! :)

-I look at the digital world as an extension to the physically world we live in, and I strongly believe pulling the profile card towards me is the natural gesture I want to make when I see someone I like, since I want to pull them closer.
+I look at the digital world as an extension to the physically world we live in, and I believe pulling the profile card towards me is the natural gesture I want to make when I see someone I like, since I want to pull them closer.
 Therefore it is only logical that if you don’t like someone, you should push their card away from you or in other words, up.

 I encountered the same issue while doing some client work building a more advanced Contacts Book app.
 One of the screens within the app displays cards from your contacts in a similar way Tinder does but utilizing all four directions as separate actions.
 Although I believe anyone repeatedly using an app will eventually learn which gesture is linked to which action, it is better to try and build these actions so they feel intuitive.
 Therefore I suggested the gesture of swiping up for discarding a contact's card since it feels like you are throwing it away, while pulling it down would feel like you are taking the card and storing it.